 Anfibio Sofa Bed by Alessandro Becchi for Giovannetti

 Designed by Alessandro Becchi in the 1970’s, the ‘Anfibio’ (amphibian) sofa is perhaps the precursor to the futon couch.
 Easily transformed into a large double bed, it features an in-built sheepskin mattress when folded out.
 An icon of pop-art design, the Anfibio is an emblematic example of modern Italian design.

-With its iconic A-frame shape, the Upholstered Sofa by Pierre Jeanneret was part of his Chandigarh designs, made originally for lobbies in the city.
-A hallmark of Jeanneret’s work was his great sensitivity to the materials.
-Using local teak which was highly durable, this enabled the designs to survive decades - the Upholstered series brings a comfortable twist to the coveted Chandigarh series.
+With its iconic A-frame shape, the Upholstered Sofa was originally designed by Pierre Jeanneret as part of his Chandigarh designs, made originally for lobbies in the city.
+A hallmark of Jeanneret’s work was his great sensitivity to the materials, championing the use of local teak which was highly durable and enabled the designs to survive decades.
+A celebration of Indian design, these sofas have been redesigned using local teak and brings a comfortable twist to the coveted Chandigarh series.

 Trio Sofa by Team Form AG for COR

 Created in 1972 by Team Form AG in Switzerland, the Cor blends seamlessly with its simple forms into any environment.
 'Seamless' in a metaphorical way of course, because the double outer seam lends Trio an unmistakable character and at the same time demonstrates its high-quality and intricate workmanship.
 Comprising of three simple elements creating a reclaimer, lounging area and an XXL sofa.